50+ beauty dupes for big brands including Charlotte Tilbury, Chanel, and Fenty

-At MSE, we’ve challenged you to ‘downshift’ your grocery shop for years (check our Downshifting Guide), but you can also save money on make-up and beauty products by downshifting from brands to much cheaper ‘dupes’ – a look-alike product, where often even the packaging is similar to the more expensive brand.
+At MSE, we’ve challenged you to ‘downshift’ your grocery shop for years (check our Downshifting Guide), but you can also save on make-up and beauty products by downshifting from brands to much cheaper ‘dupes’ – lookalike products, where often even the packaging is similar to the expensive brand.

-I’ve looked into just how cheap these cheaper versions are, though I must stress this is purely a price comparison and I’ve not tried them all myself, though as you’ll see below many beauty bloggers and MSE users like them.
-Nevertheless, as they’re cheap, you could always try them and if you like them, great.
+I’ve looked into just how 'cheap and cheerful' these cheaper versions are, including a host of brand new products out this month.
+Though I must stress this is purely a price comparison and I’ve not tried them all myself, though as you’ll see below, many beauty bloggers and MSE users like them.
+Nevertheless, as they’re affordable, you could always try them and if you like them, great.
 If not, you’ve not lost much.

-What are the key things I need to know about dupes?
+The key things you need to know about beauty dupes

 - Many are widely praised by beauty bloggers and MSE Forumites for being just as good, if not better than, their pricier counterparts.
-Of course, we’re not skincare experts and we haven’t tested all the products ourselves – but since publishing this blog, we've had many positive comments about dupes from MSE users including these...
+Since first publishing this guide in 2018, we've seen many positive comments including these...

-Snap!
-I’ve been using Liz Earle’s hot cloth cleanser & really can’t see a difference!
+I’ve been using Liz Earle’s hot cloth cleanser & really can’t see a difference to Aldi!
 Lacura’s moisturisers are just as good as Clarins also...
 I can buy the whole range I need from Aldi & still have money left over!

 – Justine W.

 The Lottie London collection is influenced by current Instagram trends and includes a number of Anastasia Beverly Hills and Kylie Cosmetics dupes without the designer price tags.
 When comparing it to the other palettes in my collection it definitely outperforms bigger brands.

 – Lifestyle blogger Roxie Watt